connect with us

 Treat the whole verbal section like Quants

 Experts say, "In the verbal section, you should make inferences as objectively as possible, just like in math.”
 Let us explain this statement with an example.
-If the statement says that “A triangle has two angles, 70 degrees each.”
+If the statement says “A triangle has two angles, 70 degrees each.”
 In such a situation, you can infer that the third angle would be 40 degrees to make the summation of all the angles 180 degrees.
 So, in this example, the third angle is 40 degrees is not written.
 Yet, it must be accurate because of the logic in the sentence.

 Deeply analyze all the questions and answers